Beaconsfield Supply Store

 The Beaconsfield Supply Store is a one-story brick building in rural Ringgold County, Iowa, United States.
 Built in 1916, it became the birthplace of the Hy-Vee chain of stores when Charles Hyde and David Vredenburg opened a general store together in 1930.
 The building was later used for a variety of purposes, including a telephone exchange.
 It was added to the National Register of Historic Places in 2007.

-The building serves as the community center for Beaconsfield, which, with 15 residents as of 2021, has been described as the smallest incorporated city in Iowa.
+The building serves as the community center for Beaconsfield, which, with 15 residents as of 2021, has been described as the second smallest incorporated city in Iowa.

+History

+In late 1929, the founders of Hy-Vee paid $3,000 to buy the building, which had previously housed a dry goods store that failed during the stock market crash.
+It served as a retail store until 1956, when a local phone company took ownership.

+In 2021, the building was named one of the most endangered historic sites in Iowa.
+The small local community is working to preserve and restore it, with the possibility of making it a museum.